19 Jul 7 Tips to Protect your Jewelry Store

 - Discontinue use of fire safes in favor of burglary rated safes where possible.
 It would also be wise to use a TRTL safe where possible.

 - Make sure you have high definition video surveillance.
-With the right tools, even the strongest safes can be broken into.
-That is why it is also important to have security cameras as well.
+With the right tools, people can break into even the strongest safes.
+That is why it’s also important to have security cameras as well.
 For more information on what type of quality is best, see our blog post where we compare the differences here.

 - Consult with your insurance agent who also might have guidance and knowledge

 - Check with Zions Security Alarms for a free quote and analysis of your security system and protection from burglaries.
 Contact us here.

 Here is more security information and an explanation of safe ratings which usually display on tags on or around the door of the safe.

 Fire safes and gun safes generally rate as Class A, B, C or class 350 (avoid these safes).
 Look for UL (underwriters laboratories) tags with the following info: